Community Treatment Orders

-A CTO means that you have to keep to certain conditions in the community.
-An example of a condition could be where you take your medication.
+A CTO means that you must keep to certain conditions.
 Your responsible clinician (RC) will write down your conditions for you.
-Your RC can make you come back to hospital if you do not follow the conditions of your CTO.
+Your RC can make you go back to hospital if you don’t follow the conditions of your CTO.
 Your RC can also make you go back to hospital if they feel you have become unwell.

-Your RC is in charge of your CTO so it is important that you know who your responsible clinician is.
+Your RC is in charge of your CTO.
+Ask the hospital if you are not sure who your RC is.

 You can find out more about 'Mental Health Act' by clicking here.